 There are no specific tax reliefs or incentives available to portfolio company managers investing in their company.
 However, the Dutch personal income tax system is organised in such way that, if properly structured, the beneficial "Box III" regime applies to investments by portfolio managers.
-If this Box III regime applies, income tax is levied on the net asset value of the assets, with an effective tax rate varying between 0.54% and 1.58%.
-As opposed to this tax-friendly treatment, Box I taxes the actual income from employment at progressive rates of up to 49.5%, and Box II relates to income from a substantial shareholding (generally more than a 5% shareholding or interest) in a Dutch holding company, with such income being subject to income tax at a flat rate of 26.25%.
-Generally speaking, from a Dutch income tax perspective, it is therefore most efficient for a portfolio manager to hold an equity investment in Box III (portfolio investment) due to the relatively low effective tax rate as compared to Box I or Box II.
+If this Box III regime applies, income tax is levied on the net asset value of the assets on 1 January of the relevant fiscal year, with an effective tax rate varying between 0.59% and 1.76% (in 2021).
+As opposed to this tax-friendly treatment, Box I taxes the actual income from employment at progressive rates of up to 49.5%.
+Finally, Box II taxes income derived from a substantial interest (generally a shareholding of at least 5%) in a Dutch (holding) company at a flat rate of 26.9%.

+Based on the foregoing, from a Dutch income tax perspective, it is most efficient for a portfolio manager to hold an equity investment that is taxed in Box III (portfolio investment) due to the relatively low effective tax rate as compared to Box I or Box II.
 For this reason, the Dutch legislator introduced specific rules relating to carried interest investment schemes for management, advisors or other individuals performing activities for an underlying Dutch business.
-If a carried interest investment scheme falls under the scope of these specific rules, income from such investment is subject to income tax (Box I) at a maximum rate of 49.5%.
+If a carried interest investment scheme falls within the scope of these specific rules, income derived from such investment is subject to income tax in Box 1 at a maximum rate of 49.5%.
 These carried-interest rules, however, do not apply if the income derived from a carried interest is both:

-- Held through a qualifying management holding company of the individual owning a direct or indirect substantial interest (that is, 5% or more) in the relevant Dutch entity. - This income or capital gain is, upon realisation, immediately (that is, within the same calendar year) and fully (that is, 95% or more) distributed on by the holding company to the manager.
+- Held through a qualifying management holding company of the individual owning a direct or indirect substantial interest (that is, 5% or more) in the relevant Dutch entity. - This income or capital gain is, upon realisation, immediately (that is, within the same calendar year) and fully (that is, 95% or more) distributed by the holding company to the manager.

-In principle, this structure enables a Dutch manager to effectively realise a Box II income (26.25% flat tax rate).
+In principle, this structure enables a Dutch manager to effectively realise a Box II income tax treatment at a flat rate of 26.9%.